-MaxiClimber has a very unique design that lets you effectively burn more calories than usual, while supporting the toning of your muscles.
-The MaxiClimber targets your upper body, lower body and even your core, skyrocketing the amount of calories you burn each session.Read more
+MaxiClimber has a unique design that lets you effectively burn more calories than usual while supporting the toning of your muscles.
+The MaxiClimber targets your upper body, lower body, and even your core, skyrocketing the number of calories you burn each session.Read more

 6. Concept2 SkiErg

 PM5 Performance Monitor